Holiday Hours Notice

 • Prior stroke or TIA

-• Family History - because some strokes may be caused by genetic disorders
+• Family History -some strokes may be caused by genetic disorders

 • Gender – women who smoke and use birth control pills have increased risk of stroke, especially after age 35